nkanaev/yarr/readme.md

 **yarr** (yet another rss reader) is a web-based feed aggregator which can be used both as a desktop application and a personal self-hosted server.

-It is written in Go with the frontend in Vue.js.
-The storage is backed by SQLite.
+The app is a single binary with an embedded database (SQLite).

 ![screenshot](etc/promo.png)

 ## usage

-The latest prebuilt binaries for Linux/MacOS/Windows are available [here](https://github.com/nkanaev/yarr/releases/latest).
+The latest prebuilt binaries for Linux/MacOS/Windows AMD64 are available [here](https://github.com/nkanaev/yarr/releases/latest).

 ### macos